Hire the Best California Estate Planning Firm

 Various Types of Trusts

 Trusts are a unique and very powerful type of legal document.
+Working with a wills and trusts attorney, you can set up trusts that meet your specific needs.
 A trust consists of a group of assets that are governed by a set of rules you put into place.
 Depending on the type of trust, the assets may only be for a specific use, or they can be spent at the discretion of a trustee.
 The trustee is a named administrator who can decide things like how much money is spent and who gets the money.
 Trusts can also consist of assets like homes, pets, or vehicles, and the trust can govern how the property is cared for.
 There are many types of trusts.
+In fact, over 20% of Americans use trusts as part of their estate planning.
 Irrevocable trusts have terms that can’t be changed while revocable trusts can be adjusted as needed.
-Living trusts are a trust that a living person sets up and runs until they pass away.
+Living trusts are trusts that a living person sets up and runs until they pass away.

 Trusts can be very useful because they give you a little more control than a will does.
 In a will, you cannot easily dictate what the beneficiaries do with your assets.
 For example, you can’t easily use a will to leave money to your child with the instructions, “Use this money to care for your mother at home instead of in a nursing home.”
 However, you can set your child up as the administrator of a trust that will pay for your wife’s living expenses.